Minimalist - Interior - Design Style Cost Guide

 -

-Yes, e-design services typically cost less, starting around $300 per room.
-This option works well if you want direction and a mood board but will handle the purchases and installation yourself.
+E-design services cost significantly less than traditional interior design services, usually starting at $300 per room.
+This is a good option if you need some initial direction and a mood board but will execute the purchases and installation yourself.

 -